hattimon/sensecapm1-piphi/piphi-watchdog/readme.md

 ### Stage 2 — Container Recovery

-If the panel is down:

-The watchdog connects via SSH and verifies services inside:
+If the panel is down the watchdog connects via SSH and verifies services inside:

 ```
 ubuntu-piphi